ferstl/jitwatch-jarscan-maven-plugin/README.md

 Q: There are no releases or tags of [jitwatch](https://github.com/AdoptOpenJDK/jitwatch) at the moment.
 How do you integrate it?

-A: JitWatch is added to this project as Git submodule.
+A: JITWatch is added to this project as Git submodule.
 The maven build for this plugin will copy the classes for the `JarScan` utility and makes it part of this project.
- Take a look at the [Git repository](https://github.com/ferstl/jitwatch-jarscan-maven-plugin) of this project to see which revision of JitWatch is used.
+ Take a look at the [Git repository](https://github.com/ferstl/jitwatch-jarscan-maven-plugin) of this project to see which revision of JITWatch is used.